-By day, I’m a network engineer (I work from my home office in the middle of Kansas on the western side of the Flint Hills for the professional services division of a large Silicon Valley networking vendor.
-I have specialized at one point or another in the areas of enterprise wireless networking, cloud services, streaming media, and information technology strategy for houses of worship, education, business, and agriculture.
+By day, I’m a network engineer focused on wireless.
+I work from my home office in the middle of Kansas on the western side of the Flint Hills for the professional services division of a large Silicon Valley networking vendor.
+I have specialized at one point or another in the areas of enterprise wireless networking, cloud services, streaming media, and technology strategy for houses of worship, education, business, and agriculture.

 By night, I am Husband and Dad, with an unhealthy appreciation for board and card games and tinkering with electronics.

 As you may have guessed from that last bit, I was born and raised in Canada (it’s like a whole different country up there!), but have dual citizenship, and I came to the US in 1993 to join the Air Force and serve my other country.